zweilosec/Infosec-Notes/windows-1/powershell.md

 * `$env:path`

 {% hint style="info" %}
-If you set a value to a environment variable that does not exist, Windows will create it.
+If you set a value to an environment variable that does not exist, Windows will create it.
 You can use this to create your own custom environment variables.
 {% endhint %}

 You can also use the 'Item' cmdlets, such as `Set-Item`, `Remove-Item`, and `Copy-Item` to change the values of environment variables.
-For example, to use the `Set-Item` cmdlet to append `;C:\Windows\Temp` to the value of the `$Env:PATH` environment variable, use the following syntax:
+For example, you can use the `Set-Item` cmdlet to append `C:\Windows\Temp` to the value of the `$Env:PATH` environment variable (see the following section).

 ### Adding a Folder to PATH